-The Department of Migrant Workers (DMW) has partnered with TikTok to intensify its campaign against human trafficking and illegal recruitment.
+The Department of Migrant Workers (DMW) has partnered with TikTok to combat illegal recruitment and human trafficking on social media platforms.

-Migrant Workers Secretary Hans Cacdac stated that the fight against trafficking has shifted to the digital space, where false promises are spread and vulnerable Filipinos are often targeted.
+Migrant Workers Secretary Hans Cacdac stated that the fight against trafficking has moved to the digital space where false promises target vulnerable Filipinos.

-Under the agreement, TikTok will launch a campaign to raise awareness about the menace of illegal recruitment and educate Filipino workers on the risks.
+Under the agreement, TikTok will launch a campaign to raise awareness about the dangers of illegal recruitment.

-The DMW recorded around 300 cases of illegal recruitment in the first six months of the year, a significant increase from 71 cases in 2024.
+The DMW recorded approximately 300 cases of illegal recruitment in the first six months of 2025, an increase from 71 cases in 2024.

-The DMW also closed 18 establishments involved in illegal recruitment and took down over 60,000 posts offering fake jobs.
+The DMW also closed 18 establishments involved in illegal recruitment and removed over 60,000 posts offering fake jobs.

 Topics in this story